 The data from the survey confirm that, in the face of a real economy worldwide has increased in 2012 by 3.2% over the previous year, the digital economy, marched at the rate of 5.2 %, reaching to cover almost 6% of global GDP.
-In Europe, the average rate of growth of the digital economy stood at 0.6%, but the weight of the digital economy is now 6.8% of European GDP.
+In Europe, the average rate of growth of the digital economy stood at 0.6%, but the weight of the digital economy has reached 6.8% of European GDP.
 At the same time, in Italy the real economy fell by -2.4%, while the Global Digital Market, which represents 4.9% of the national GDP with a value of 68.141 million euro, recorded a trend of - 1.8%.
 This trend, although attenuation in the previous year (-2.1% in 2011/10), signals the crisis of traditional ICT services (-4.7%), which represent in value more than half of the market, which opposes the growth of digital content and advertising (+7.2%) and the software and ICT solutions (+2.4%).